wp-plugins/wp-lister-for-ebay/readme.txt

 * choose categories from eBay and your eBay Store
 * national and international shipping options
 * support for product variations
-* supports local requirements like ReturnPolicy for ebay.de
 * create custom listing templates using WordPress post editor
 * built in template editor with HTML / CSS syntax highlighting
 * download / upload listing templates – makes life easy for 3rd party template developers